-a) States/Territories Requesting Funds to Purchase Medications or Health Insurance Assistance to Prevent, Reduce, or Eliminate Waiting Lists:
+a) States/Territories Requesting Funds to Purchase Medications or Health Insurance Assistance:

 - i.
 For applicants with an existing ADAP waiting list, provide the current number of individuals on the waiting list. - ii.
-Describe the projected impact of ADAP ERF, together with FY 2019 RWHAP Part B funds, any RWHAP Part B carryover funds, funding provided by the state/territory, resources generated by rebates and program income, FY 2019 RWHAP Part A contributions, and any projected resources, in addressing: - 1) Your projected/potential ADAP waiting list, and/or b) States/Territories Requesting Funds for other Cost-Cutting or Cost-Saving Measures to Prevent, Reduce, or Eliminate Waiting Lists:
+Describe the projected impact of ADAP ERF, together with FY 2020 RWHAP Part B funds, any RWHAP Part B carryover funds, funding provided by the state/territory, resources generated by rebates and program income, FY 2020 RWHAP Part A contributions, and any projected resources in addressing: - 1) Your projected/potential ADAP waiting list, - 2) Your current waiting list, and/or - 3) Your current or projected increase in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of the clients in the program who are newly diagnosed or reengaged in care.

+b) States/Territories Requesting Funds for other Cost-Cutting or Cost-Saving Measures: